 - Now press ENTER to remove the error and get the result.

-3.3 Number Error Due to the RATE Function
+3.3 Number Error Due to the RATE Function in Excel

 Another cause of number error is also a financial formula.
 When you use the RATE function you may receive a number error due to wrong input.
 Suppose in a dataset, different time periods and their values are given.
 We have to find the rate value of these inputs.

 - In cell E4, apply the rate function.
 The function is,

 - Where C4, C5, C6 are the values of the time periods.